-8.3 Prohibited Medications
+9.3 Prohibited Medications, Products and Practices

-Certain medications and practices are contraindicated during the study participation because they may be harmful to the participant, impact product safety and pharmacokinetic parameters, or confound adverse event determination.
+Certain medications, products and practices are contraindicated during the study participation because they may be harmful to the participant, impact product safety and drug concentration/PD/biomarker safety parameters or confound adverse event determination.
 Participants will be counseled on avoiding using protocol specified medications and engaging in the certain practices during study participation.

-These include the following: PrEP for HIV prevention, PEP for potential HIV exposure, rectally administered products or any product containing N-9, CYP3A inhibiters and inducers, and anticoagulants.
+These include the following: PrEP for HIV prevention, PEP for potential HIV exposure, rectally administered products or any product containing N-9, strong or moderate CYP3A inhibiters and inducers, and anticoagulants.